theme-next/theme-next.org/source/docs/third-party-services/math-equations/index.md

 There are three aligned equations: equation $\eqref{eq3}$, equation $\eqref{eq4}$ and equation $\eqref{eq5}$.

-Since `align` in and of itself is a complete equation environment (read {% exturl here https://tex.stackexchange.com/questions/95402/what-is-the-difference-between-aligned-in-displayed-mode-and-starred-align %} about the difference between `aligned` and `align` in LaTeX).
+Since `align` in and of itself is a complete equation environment (read [here](https://tex.stackexchange.com/questions/95402/what-is-the-difference-between-aligned-in-displayed-mode-and-starred-align) about the difference between `aligned` and `align` in LaTeX).
 You do not need to wrap it with `equation` environment.

 #### Exclude equations from numbering